AndyObtiva/glimmer-dsl-tk/README.md

 - `:insert_word`: current word for insert mark
 - `:insert_letter`: current letter for insert mark
 - `:none`: no behavior when no selection is in place

+The `:focus` keyword arg defaults to `true` to indicate that the `text` widget should automatically grab focus after formatting modification.
+Also, the `:focus` keyword arg can have an integer value representing number of milliseconds after which to grab focus once the formatting modification is done.
+This helps in special situations like when making the formatting modification from a combobox, which takes a while before relinquishing focus, so adding `100` millisecond delay helps ensure the `text` widget grabs focus after modification.
+Check [Hello, Text!](#hello-text) for an example of that.

 Available options: